lnsp/bench-server/README.md

 ### Running the server

 1. After the deploying the patch you have to open a new terminal
-2. We assume a conhash`ation for the standard HTTP-port 80 and a cache-lifetime of 10 minutes (600000ms)
+2. Type in `java -jar PatchServer.jar`
-3. And type in `java -jar PatchServer.jar 80 600000`
+3. Now you should see some log messages
-4. Now you should see some log messages
+4. Open your webbrowser and enter the URL `localhost/hash`
-5. Open your webbrowser and enter the URL `localhost/hash`
+5. When everything works fine, you should see a list of files and their attached hashes (only when the release.zip isn't empty)
-6. When everything works fine, you should see a list of files and their attached hashes (only when the release.zip isn't empty)
+6. You can customize the server by editing the config.properties file

 You successfully set up the BotA Patch Server!